Rezamirbagheri110/EPT_Benchmark/README.md

 - 📖 Expand the dataset with additional Persian cultural contexts
 - 🔧 Improve evaluation methodologies
-- 🌐 Add support for other underrepresented languages
+- 🌐 Add support for other underrepresented languages in iran
 - 📊 Enhance statistical analysis methods

 ---